usgs/wdfn-blog/content/fileOptions.md

 Read partial files
 ------------------

 All that's well and good, but there are many instances in our "biggish" data projects that we don't always need nor want ALL the data.
 The following tests how these packages compare to eachother grabbing a subset of the data.
-I'm going to pull out a date column, numeric, and string, and only rows that have specific strings and greater than a threshold.
+I'm going to pull out a requested\_date column, numeric, and string, and only rows that have specific strings and greater than a threshold.

 Here's what we're trying to get: